geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 ## :material-bulldozer: Phase 1: Groundwork

 During the Groundwork Phase, we focus on exploring the potential for a Geodata Collection and conducting a pilot.
 This phase involves experimenting with a variety of datasets to test workflows, metadata, tools, and data curation strategies.
-The goal is to establish a **Proof of Concept** and refine our methods before scaling up.
+The goal is to establish a **Proof of Concept**.

 ### 1A.
 Setup (Q1-Q2 2024)